Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/promo-code-validation.md

 +++
-title = 'Promo Code Validation' draft = false description = "The Promo Code Validation example demonstrates how you can use EdgeWorkers and EdgeKV to validate promo codes at the Edge.
-A list of promo codes with valid date ranges is stored in EdgeKV.
-It also shows how you could use the getJson() helper method." categories = ['Marketing'] modules = ['url-search-params', 'create-response', 'edgekv'] icon = ''
+title = 'Promo Code Validation' draft = false categories = ['Marketing'] modules = ['url-search-params', 'create-response', 'edgekv'] icon = ''